 Sec.
-421. Indian Boarding School Study - NEW
+412. Indian Boarding School Study - NOT INCLUDED

 Requires funds for Indian boarding school study to be used to research the number of Native America children forced to attend boarding schools, how they were impacted, to locate and preserve records, to work in concert with Federal Indian Boarding School Initiative, and to interview boarding school survivors and tribal representatives to fully understand immediate and long-term impacts of policies of Native American children removal; requires report to be completed by January 30, 2024.
 Executive adds section.
 House and Senate do not include.
-Conference revises Executive's section to authorize the Department of Civil Rights to contract with a university or other entity to carry out the section.